-Amy Gardner, M.D, M.S.P.H., F.A.C.P.
+Amy Gardner, MD, M.S.P.H., F.A.C.P.

 Dr. Gardner began her medical training with a Master of Science in Public Health and Tropical Medicine from Tulane University in 1980.
 Thereafter she performed research on malaria immunology at the Centers for Disease Control in Atlanta and Scripps Immunology Labs for two years until entering medical school.
 In 1987, she completed her M.D. at U.C.
 Davis.
 Following an Internal Medicine internship at OHSU, she completed her residency training at the University of Virginia, where she also completed a Student Health Fellowship and did further research in the Division of Geographic Medicine while working at the UVA Student Health Center.
 She moved back to the Portland area in 1991 and worked in an Internal Medicine private practice setting locally for one year until she joined the OHSU faculty in 1993.
 She held a joint appointment with Internal Medicine and Emergency Medicine and directed the International Travel Clinic here until 1998.
 In 1998, she returned to the private practice setting for several years to care for an aging parent and was pleased to return to OHSU as a faculty member in the JBT Health & Wellness Center where she now serves as Medical Director.
 Her special interests include student health and well being as well as tropical medicine.
+Currently she also serves as Interim Medical Director of OHSU Occupational Health Services.

 Asmara Measho, F.N.P.